amartinm7/playground/docs/servers/01-kubernetes/00-_lab/02-install-kubernetes-with-vagrant-on-virtualbox/install_kubernetes_with_vagrant.md

 ==> default: Machine booted and ready!
 ==> default: Checking for guest additions in VM...
 ==> default: Mounting shared folders...
 ```
+The current folder is a shared folder between the host and guest operative system.
+It's bidirectional.